 RELATED: TFSA vs RRSP

-Final Thoughts on First Time Home Buyer RRSP
+Final Thoughts on First-Time Home Buyers’ Plan

+Owning your own home is one of the most important investments you will ever make.
 Whether it’s a condo, house, or any other living space, your choice matters because it affects so many aspects of your life.

-Hopefully, you can now decide if the first time home buyers’ plan is worth your RRSP savings.
+The decision should be well thought out, and consider the pros and cons before deciding.
+Hopefully, you can now decide if the first-time home buyers’ plan is worth your RRSP savings.

-FAQs on First Time Home Buyer RRSP
+FAQs on First-Time Home Buyer RRSP

 Is RRSP Home Buyers Plan worth it?

 RRSP is worth it if you’re looking to withdraw your savings without tax applications.
 However, not sticking to the rules will attract heavy penalties, which in turn may ruin your savings.